The above question can be answered in several ways.

-The fourth (though probably less important) factor was that Ministers have in recent years found that regulation saves public money and so reduces tax rates.
+Ministers have also found that regulation saves public money and so reduces tax rates.
 A large proportion of UK tax administration is carried out by employers via PAYE, and they also collect student loans and administer many sickness benefits.
-It is also cheaper - and probably more effective, to introduce regulations than to spend money on campaigns to change consumer or business behavior.
+It is also cheaper - and probably more effective - to introduce regulations than to spend money on campaigns if you want to change consumer or business behavior.